watanabe-j/qfratio/README.md

 [10.1017/S0266466608090075](https://doi.org/10.1017/S0266466608090075).

 Hillier, G., Kan, R, & Wang, X. (2014).
-Generating functions and short recursions, with applications to the moments of quadratic forms in doi:
+Generating functions and short recursions, with applications to the moments of quadratic forms in noncentral normal vectors. *Econometric Theory*, **30**, 436–473. doi:
 [10.1017/S0266466613000364](https://doi.org/10.1017/S0266466613000364).

 Smith, M. D. (1989).
 On the expectation of a ratio of quadratic forms in